Infusing resilience into the Scots pine genetic resource

 • it has been shown to socially and economically justifiable.

 We are reopening the national Scots pine breeding programme by bringing together multiple sources of material into a genetic field-testing campaign.
-We have updated our breeding objectives to include resilience to both biotic (living organisms) and abiotic (physical and environmental) stress.
+We have updated our breeding objectives to include resilience to both biotic and abiotic stress.

 Research aims and objectives